shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Oh no!”
 Ersie examined the latches.
 They had tiny scratches in them, but they still moved like normal.
 “Phew!
 Ok, in case I fall again, I better latch these boots shut.”

 She snapped shut the most dinged up latch first.
-The room seemed to suddenly get quieter.
+The room suddenly got quieter.
 One by one, she clasped the other three latches.
 She got back up to her feet, trying to ignore the twisted feeling creeping up her thighs.

 "Ok, I got this," she mouthed, but no sound came out.
 She spoke silently.
 What?
 That’s weird… She grabbed her muzzle and touched her tongue.
 They were both still there and intact.
 She blew on her hands.
 Cool air flowed across her furry paws.
 It all seemed to work normally, but no sound came out.
 She lifted a foot up and stomped.
 Still no sound.
 She grabbed her wolf ears.
 They were still there, perked up like usual.
 She stomped her feet several times.
 Nothing.
 She reached for a screwdriver and tapped it on the counter.
 Nothing.
 Not even a little ping.